 The Council’s income and expenditure is monitored closely and all accounts for payment and all income received are approved and recorded at every monthly Council meeting.

-town services – e.g. allotments, seats, play areas, litter bins, floodlights, bus shelters
+Town services – e.g. allotments, play areas and skatepark, litter bins, seats, Abbey floodlights and town clock, bus shelters

-community – e.g. grants to organisations, town twinning
+Community – e.g. financial grants to organisations, town twinning

 The Council will consider applications for grant aid annually and has agreed a policy to deal with all applications.

-The closing date for receipt of applications for financial year 2021/2022 is 1 September 2020.
+The closing date for receipt of applications for the financial year 2024/2025 is 1 September 2023.
 Applications received after this date will not be considered.

 The Council’s Grant Aid policy may be downloaded here Grant Aid Policy